paytoncarter14/instructions/make-tree-inference-fasta-from-sqlite.md

     ,,,105603_P004_WC11
     ,,,!105602_P002_%

-Will include all samples from the family `Coenagrionidae`, except for those from the species `Ischnura elegans`.
+will include all samples from the family `Coenagrionidae`, except for those from the species `Ischnura elegans`.
 It will also specifically include the sample `105603_P004_WC11` and exclude any samples starting with `105602_P002_`.

 ## nf-core-treeinference